COVID-19 Pandemic Response

 Can I still buy lottery tickets at retail?

-At this time, the lottery retail network in the Prairie Provinces and the North remains available for sales and validation through those Lotto Spot locations that choose to continue the services.
+At this time, the lottery retail network in Alberta, Saskatchewan, and the North remains available for sales and validation through those Lotto Spot locations that choose to continue the services.
 We are aware that some retailers have made the decision for their own businesses to suspend the sale of lottery during the COVID-19 pandemic, and we respect those choices.

 WCLC conducts and manages lottery games at the direction of our members – the governments of Alberta, Saskatchewan, and Manitoba – and associate members – Yukon, Northwest Territories, and Nunavut.
 100% of the profits generated by lottery products in the region is returned to the members to support priority programs and services by each government.